ertugrul-dmr/NoOffense/README.md

 ```
 This command will install the package directly from the GitHub repository.

+**Important:** Depending on your environment you might need to install dependencies.
+You can use requirements.txt file shared in repository by following steps:
+- Locate the directory where requirements.txt located
+- Run: pip install -r requirements.txt

+And you are all set!

 **PyTorch with CUDA**

 If you wish to use a GPU / CUDA, you must install PyTorch with the matching CUDA Version.